margres/LensDISC/README.md

-# LensDISC - Lensing DIffracatoin Solving Code
+# LensDISC - Lensing DIffraction Solving Code

 To start using this package download this folder and on the terminal run